 Blavatsky’s support of Leo Tolstoy is fairly well-known.
 The autographed copy of The Voice of the Silence still exists in the Tolstoi archives and he even quotes from it in one of his non-fiction works.
-In Lucifer, Vol. VI, No. 35, July, 1890, pp. 353-364, in an article called “Diagnoses and Palliatives” (Collected Writings, 12, 239-256), she reviewed his controversial Kreutzer Sonata (along with another work, The Girl of the Future by G. Allen), showing that she could be right on top of some the day’s most pressing social questions, with an alternative view to the mostly negative critiques it received and also showing a strong feminist voice in her writings.
+In Lucifer, Vol. VI, No. 35, July, 1890, pp. 353-364, in an article called “Diagnoses and Palliatives” (Collected Writings, 12, 239-256), she reviewed his controversial Kreutzer Sonata (along with another work, The Girl of the Future by Grant Allen (1848 – 1899), a Canadian science writer and novelist), showing that she could be right on top of some the day’s most pressing social questions, with an alternative view to the mostly negative critiques it received and also showing a strong feminist voice in her writings.
 The work has been the subject of more recent discussion:

 Tolstoy & The Kreutzer Sonata: Literature & Music

 Sophie Pinkham - October 21, 2014

 Tolstoy’s Kreutzer Sonata - Olga Kerziouk 17 October 2017